ECCC-ASTD-MRD/gem/README.md

 ```
     cd <WORK_PREFIX>/work-${OS-NAME}_${COMPILER-NAME}
     # Configure the model with the default configuration (configurations/GEM_cfgs)
     ./runprep
     # Create a directory named RUNMOD.dir for output files
     # and execute the model
     ./runmod
-	# or configure and executre the model for a specific case, for example:
+    # or configure and execute the model for a specific case, for example:
     ./runprep -dircfg configurations/GY_cfgs
     ./runmod -dircfg configurations/GY_cfgs
 ```